rails/rails/guides/source/active_support_core_extensions.md

 * If the argument responds to `to_ary` the method is invoked. `Kernel#Array` moves on to try `to_a` if the returned value is `nil`, but `Array.wrap` returns an array with the argument as its single element right away.
 * If the returned value from `to_ary` is neither `nil` nor an `Array` object, `Kernel#Array` raises an exception, while `Array.wrap` does not, it just returns the value.
-* It does not call `to_a` on the argument, if the argument does not respond to +to_ary+ it returns an array with the argument as its single element.
+* It does not call `to_a` on the argument, if the argument does not respond to `to_ary` it returns an array with the argument as its single element.

 The last point is particularly worth comparing for some enumerables: